Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 #### Step-by-Step Breakdown

 1. **Before Entering the Conditional Expression**:
-   - `_leafIndex` points to the current state node where the traversal is at.
+   - `_tailIndex` points to the current traversal state node.
 This state node is the source state for the conditional branch.

 2. **Entering the Conditional Expression**:
    - `EnterBranchState` is called, which creates a new join state.
-   - The current `_leafIndex` (source state) is saved as `sourceIndex`.
+   - The current `_tailIndex` (source state) is saved as `sourceIndex`.
-   - `_leafIndex` is updated to point to the new join state.
+   - `_tailIndex` is updated to point to the new join state.

 3. **Visiting Branches**:
    - For the `IfTrue` and `IfFalse` branches, `VisitBranch` is called.
-   - `VisitBranch` creates new branch states and updates `_leafIndex` to point to these new states.
+   - `VisitBranch` creates new branch states and updates `_tailIndex` to point to these new states.
-   - The branch expressions are visited, and any nested branches will further update `_leafIndex`.
+   - The branch expressions are visited, and any nested branches will further update `_tailIndex`.

 4. **Exiting the Conditional Expression**:
    - After visiting all branches, `ExitBranchState` is called.
-   - This method pops the last join index from the `_joinIndexes` stack and sets `_leafIndex` to this value.
+   - This method pops the last join index from the `_joinIndexes` stack and sets `_tailIndex` to this value.
    - The transition for the source state is set, and the traversal continues.

 ### Summary

-- The leaf node (`_leafIndex`)  represents the index of the current leaf state node within the current branch being visited.
+- The tail node (`_tailIndex`)  represents the index of the last state node within the current branch being visited.
 - It ensures that state transitions are correctly managed, in branching constructs.
-- It is updated when new states are added and when entering or exiting branching constructs.
+- It is updated when new branching states are added, and when entering or exiting branching constructs.
-- The `_leafIndex` tracks the current branch segment from the last branching state node, not from the root of the state tree, ensuring correct state transitions within nested branches.
+- The `_tailIndex` tracks the current branch segment from the last branching state node, not from the root of the state tree, ensuring correct state transitions within nested branches.